Important Information for Work Injury Victims

 Call an Experienced Texas Workers’ Compensation Attorney

-At the Law Offices of George Salinas, we have handled hundreds of workplace injury cases.
+At George Salinas Injury Lawyers, we have handled hundreds of workplace injury cases.
 We can help you receive the benefits you need as quickly as possible, while addressing any issues caused by your employer or the insurance company.
 If you would like to discuss your workplace injury, call our office at 210-225-0909 for help today.